-Quick Answer: iKamper makes the best four-person hybrid hardshell — the Skycamp 3.0 — with premium materials, insulation, and a fold-out king floor that still closes into a hard case.
-Roofnest wins on lineup breadth, value, and setup speed, with low-profile clamshells like the Falcon 2 that open in 30 seconds.
+Quick Answer: iKamper makes the best four-person hybrid hardshell — the Skycamp 3.0 ($4,595) — with premium materials, insulation, and a fold-out king floor that still closes into a hard case.
+Roofnest wins on value and setup speed, with the low-profile clamshell Falcon 3 EVO Air ($3,795, ~130 lb) opening in 30 seconds.
 Choose iKamper if you need to sleep a family in one quick hardshell; choose Roofnest if you’re two people who want the lowest, fastest, best-value tent.

 Head to head at a glance